 RWA Membership Information

 Annual dues are $95 for General and Associate members; a $25 processing fee will apply to all new and reinstating members.
+Please note that membership dues and fees are nonrefundable.

 General members receive a copy of the Romance Writers Report magazine; have full access to the myRWA website; RWA University; member resources; receive the member rate for RWA conferences, workshops, and contests; and can apply for membership in the PRO and PAN communities.